Read this article to understand:

 - The risks of nature depletion and the investment opportunities arising from rethinking relationships with the natural world

-As well as being a psychological-treatment facility, the natural world produces an abundance of plants with medicinal properties.
+The natural world produces an abundance of plants with medicinal properties.
 It operates as larder, energy factory, water tower, air-conditioning unit, fertiliser and pesticide producer, provider of cleaning and recycling services and offers flood control.
-It supports billions of people directly, living off the land and another three billion or so reliant on wild-caught and farmed seafood as a primary source of protein.8 It is also increasingly being used for design inspiration, in biomimicry, to feed into research projects, when human imagination fails.
+It supports billions of people directly, living off the land and another three billion or so reliant on wild-caught and farmed seafood as a primary source of protein.3 It is also increasingly being used for design inspiration, in biomimicry, to feed into research projects, when human imagination fails.

-But outside traditional societies, these ecosystem services – benefits from the natural world – have been undervalued and underappreciated for years.
+But outside traditional societies, these ecosystem services – benefits from the natural world – have been undervalued and underappreciated.

 Source: Aviva Investors, May 2022